+Enter a detailed explanation of how the supply costs were derived and allocated to the MCSAP project.
 The general office supplies include items such as copier paper, pens, printer ink, and toner for grant funded personnel to administer and perform clerical tasks for the MCSAP, New Entrant and Border programs.
 The supplies are used by the Sergeants, Troopers, Program Specialist and Program Assistants at Troop G and the fixed inspection stations for inspection reports, etc.

 The money budgeted for uniforms and inspection supplies will be utilized for replacement of tactical pants and shirts, jackets, boots, etc. as needed.
 It will also fund miscellaneous inspection supplies such as soapstone markers, chamber mates, gloves, scrubs in a bucket, creepers, flashlights, etc. as needed.
-As mandated by state police policy, the clothing and tools are specific to the 34 certified Troopers and only utilized when conducting CMV inspections, therefore not prorated and approved by FMCSA.
+As mandated by state police policy, the clothing and tools are specific to the motor carrier certified Troopers and only utilized when conducting CMV inspections, therefore not prorated but approved by FMCSA.
 These estimates are based on actual costs from prior years.
-This amount was increased from \$20,000 to \$21,000 with the final award.
+In response to COVID-19, a portion of these funds may be utilized for PPE if needed.